-JC0001 Harmony for Jazz Majors 1
+JC0001 Harmony for Jazz Majors 1 2 hrs weekly/2 credits

 This course covers the fundamentals of harmony from the common practice era as they relate to the music of jazz.
 It explains the origins and development of harmonic principles and shows the ways in which these principles are in current usage in jazz.
 Topics include notation, melodic organization, chord functions in major and minor keys, voice leading, figured bass, chorale studies, etc.